New York City street lined with green trees, parked cars, moving traffic, and pedestrians walking along the sidewalk.

 Statute of Limitations

-New York imposes a time limit for bringing a claim of wrongful death – known as a statute of limitations.
+New York imposes a time limit for bringing a wrongful death claim – known as a statute of limitations.
 You must file your wrongful death claim within two years of your loved one’s death.
 If the claimant is a child or is otherwise incapable of bringing such a claim, a guardian is expected to do it for him or her – there is no extension of time available in such an instance.

 Your Wrongful Death Case